 Method

-Grease and line or pop a ready-made greaseproof loaf tin liner into a 2lb loaf tin.
+Grease and line (or use a ready-made loaf tin liner) a 2lb loaf tin.

-Pop all the ingredients (except for the demerara sugar) in a large bowl and beat together with an electric mixer (I just used a hand held one) until light and creamy.
+Place all the ingredients (except for the demerara sugar) in a large bowl and beat together with an electric mixer until light and creamy.

-Remove from the oven and leave to cool in the tin for about 20 minutes before taking out and popping onto a cooling rack.
+Remove the cake from the oven and leave to cool in the tin for about 20 minutes before turning out onto a cooling rack.

-So, impressed with this gluten free banana loaf and of course that’s why I wanted to share it with you – it’s lovely just as its come’s, but also works well spread with a little butter and enjoyed with a hot cuppa.
-For the ultimate treat, slightly warm a nice chunk of the cake, add freshly sliced banana, a scoop of a good vanilla *ice cream and a generous drizzle of hot butterscotch sauce!
+For the ultimate treat: slightly warm a nice chunk of the cake, add freshly sliced banana, a scoop of a good vanilla *ice cream and a generous drizzle of hot butterscotch sauce.

 Liz x